golfmak 2010

 7. Close,

-8. Transisition, and
+8. Transition, and

 9. Management.

-I WANT TO REPARE YOU: Some of our readers (millions to date) believe this article is designed to discourage them from owning a golf course.
-In fact, what I am trying to do is support your resolve to do it, and do it right!
+I WANT TO PREPARE YOU: Some of our readers (millions to date) believe this article is designed to discourage them from owning a golf course.
+In fact, what I am trying to do is support your resolve to do it, but do it right!
 I want you to be prepared for the costs, the detailed diligence, the financing red tape, and the transition process involved in buying and financing a golf course.
 All that tedious work really helps you when you take over the golf course.
 You'll have a great head-start, because you'll know every nook and cranny of the place.

 'DOWN-HOME' MANAGEMENT STYLE NEEDED (corny, but true): In our experience most of these bargain-priced golf courses desperately need on-site, hands-on ownership.
-They need owners willing to shake hands a greet golfers at the door.
+They need owners willing to shake hands and greet golfers at the door.
 They need more attention to bunker conditions, putting surfaces, and clean washrooms.
 They need a sincere effort from ownership to make them feel welcome and appreciated - the key to creating long-term player loyalty.
 Today, virtually every golf course with that kind of ownership is flourishing and making money.
 I simply hope to prepare you so you can own your own golf course - and be successful.

 If you're ready,